 metadata.
 Check the customer object reference to learn more.

 There are two types of segments – manual and automatic.
 Manual segments always consist of the same customers.
-On the other hand, the size of a dynamic segment will constantly change as users meet the existing criteria or no longer meet them.
-So when you update a customer all segments are automatically rebuilt.
+On the other hand, the size of a dynamic segment will constantly change – when you update a customer, all segments are automatically rebuilt.

 The marketing team can create segments in the Customers view, but you can do it through API as well (see the segment object).
 Once the first segment is created, you can test it by modifying the field the segment is built on.
 Again, you can do this through the UI and through the update customer API method.